You may register to vote in Alamance County if you are:

 - A voter registration card will be mailed to you once your registration application/update form has been processed.
 Keep the card.
 It tells you the location of your voting place and the districts in which you reside.
 You may use the card to change your address, if you move within Alamance County, or to change your name or party affiliation.
 If you move out of Alamance County, you may use your card to cancel your registration.

-- The cards are mailed monthly.
+- The cards are mailed weekly.
 Registration may be placed in an inactive status if a voter card is returned by the Postal Service as undeliverable.